ARTICLE CATEGORIES

-It is unlikely that anyone this side of Heaven will ever be able to accurately explain what Jesus really meant when He referred to the “abundant life” in the Gospel of John.
-Still, it has been one of my driven passions since becoming a Christian to better understand it.
-The deeper I go into God’s Word, the clearer things become, and I keep going back to this concept of “Biblical Health.”
+It is unlikely that anyone this side of Heaven will ever be able to fully explain everything Jesus really meant when He referred to the “abundant life” in the Gospel of John.
+Still, it has been one of my driving passions since becoming a Christian to understand it more deeply.
+The more I study God’s Word, the clearer it becomes that this promise touches every part of who we are.
+I keep coming back to this life-changing concept of “Biblical Health.”

 Biblical Health Defined

-Additionally, there are other key areas to our lives that all play a vital role in our overall health.
+Additionally, there are other key areas of life that all play a vital role in our overall health.
 In fact, I believe there are SEVEN areas and that it is our moral obligation to take care of them all.
 By doing so, we unlock what I refer to as “Bible Health,” the state of enjoying balance and prosperity in all aspects of life.

-Each of these are connected to each other and, like a chain, you are only as strong as your weakest link.
-If your physical body isn’t performing how it should, for example, it’s going to weigh you down emotionally and cause strain in your relationships.
-If your job isn’t going well or you aren’t working up to your full potential, it’s going to impact your financial health and your mental health by raising your stress levels.
+Each of these is connected to the others and, like a chain, you are only as strong as your weakest link.
+If your physical body isn’t performing how it should, it’s going to weigh you down emotionally and strain your relationships.
+If your job isn’t going well or you aren’t working up to your full potential, it can affect your financial health, raise stress levels, and drain your mental energy.

 REMEMBER: Great habits are formed daily and require consistent commitment.
 So, make it your determined effort to press through, no matter how hard it may seem or how many times you fall!